bleu-harsha/converto/README.md

 # converto

-A CLI-based tool written in Bash and Batch for Linux and Windows respectively.
+A CLI-based tool written in rust.
-This project is an excuse for me to experiment with Bash and Batch and how file systems work.
+This project is an excuse for me to experiment with rust and how file systems work.

 ---